GitHubChuanYu/Project3_BehavioralCloning/README.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model is based on powerful neural network architecture published by autonomous vehicle team in Nvidia.
+It contains five convolutional layers and 3 fully connected layers.  (model.py lines 76-86)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers which are embedded in keras convolution layer to introduce nonlinearity (model.py lines 76-80), and the data is normalized in the model using a Keras lambda layer (model.py lines 72).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+In my model, I did not use dropout layer to reduce overfitting due to the reason that dropout may cause the model to lose some important training data with large steering angle.
+And these large steering angle data do not have high probability in overall training dataset so dropout will easily cause the lost of them.
+But these pieces of traning dataset with large steering angle are critical for model to predict steering angle for curve driving and turning.

+Instead I tried to get large amounts of training data to overcome the overfitting in the model.
+And it turns out to be very effective with very close training and validation loss.

+The total Train_Data size is about 276MB, so I cannot include it in this respository.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 89).

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+The large amounts of training dataset contains these driving scenarios:
+* Two laps of center lane driving with one clockwise and another counter-clockwise
+* One lap of recovering driving from sides
+* A lot of small data collection for smoothly driving through corners (even with both clockwise and counter-clockwise directions) A lot of fun!

 ### Model Architecture and Training Strategy